BBN Constraint on Heavy Neutrino Production and Decay: Introduction

 and the mass eigenvalue for the heavy, mostly sterile state is $m_4 \simeq M$.
 On the other hand, in neutrino portal dark sector models, the mixing parameter $|U_{a4}|$ is not necessarily tied to the neutrino mass and allowed to take a broader range of values.

 Fig.~\ref{Fig:MainPlotE} presents the main results of this work, for heavy neutrino mixing with $\nu_e$.
-(Results for mixing with $\nu_\mu, \nu_\tau$ are in Fig.~\ref{Fig:MainPlotMT}.)
-The two gray dotted lines indicate the typical active-sterile neutrino mixing values in the type-I seesaw mechanism for generating the atmospheric and solar neutrino mass differences.
+(Results for mixing with $\nu_\mu, \nu_\tau$ are presented in Fig.~\ref{Fig:MainPlotMT}.)
+The two black dotted lines indicate the typical active-sterile neutrino mixing values in the type-I seesaw mechanism for generating the atmospheric and solar neutrino mass differences.
 The BBN constraints are shown by the blue shaded region.
-Clearly they have a large overlap with the seesaw target for explaining the light neutrino masses and they are highly complementary to the terrestrial experiments which probe the higher $|U_{a4}|^2$ values (green shaded regions).~\footnote{The present and future reach of terrestrial experiments are taken from \url{https://www.hep.ucl.ac.uk/~pbolton/}.} For given heavy neutrino mass $m_4$ (horizontal axis), the BBN exclusion applies for a window of the mixing parameter $|U_{a4}|^2$.
+Clearly they have a large overlap with the seesaw target for explaining the light neutrino masses and they are highly complementary to the terrestrial experiments which probe the higher $|U_{a4}|^2$ values (green shaded regions).~\footnote{The present and future reach of terrestrial experiments are taken from \url{https://www.hep.ucl.ac.uk/~pbolton/}.
+The neutrinoless double beta decay curve is adopted from Ref.~\cite{deGouvea:2015euy}.} For given heavy neutrino mass $m_4$ (horizontal axis), the BBN exclusion applies for a window of the mixing parameter $|U_{a4}|^2$ (vertical axis).
 In the parameter space above the blue region, the heavy neutrino decays very early and the effects on BBN are opaqued away by the thermal plasma.
 In contrast, in the parameter space below the blue region, the heavy neutrino is long-lived and decays during the BBN epoch.
 However, the mixing parameter is so small that no thermal contact is reached between the heavy neutrino and the Standard Model sector, and the freeze-in abundance is too small to affect the primordial element abundances.
-In that region, we show a constraint from the cosmic microwave background (CMB) due to excessive energy injections from the decay of heavy neutrino.
+In that region, we show a constraint due to excessive energy injection from the decay of heavy neutrino during the recombination era which distorts the cosmic microwave background (CMB).